This post may contain affiliate links. See my disclosure policy.

 What is Tanghulu?

 - Simple ingredients.
-All you need is water, fruit, and other easily accessible ingredients to make this sweet snack.
+All you need is water, fruit, and other pantry staples.

 - Quick and easy.
 Honestly, the hard part is waiting for the candy to firm up, but even then, it’s just a few minutes.